ECA Marcellus Trust I (OTCMKTS:ECTM) Short Interest Update

-ECA Marcellus Trust I (OTCMKTS:ECTM – Get Rating) was the recipient of a significant decrease in short interest during the month of February.
-As of February 15th, there was short interest totalling 1,700 shares, a decrease of 34.6% from the January 31st total of 2,600 shares.
-Based on an average daily volume of 171,800 shares, the short-interest ratio is presently 0.0 days.
+ECA Marcellus Trust I (OTCMKTS:ECTM – Get Rating) saw a significant increase in short interest in the month of February.
+As of February 28th, there was short interest totalling 11,600 shares, an increase of 582.4% from the February 13th total of 1,700 shares.
+Based on an average daily volume of 152,200 shares, the days-to-cover ratio is currently 0.1 days.

-The company also recently declared a dividend, which was paid on Monday, February 28th.
-Shareholders of record on Friday, February 18th were given a dividend of $0.136 per share.
+The firm also recently disclosed a dividend, which was paid on Monday, February 28th.
+Shareholders of record on Friday, February 18th were paid a $0.136 dividend.
+The ex-dividend date of this dividend was Thursday, February 17th.
 This represents a yield of 50.94%.
-The ex-dividend date was Thursday, February 17th.

 ECA Marcellus Trust I is a statutory trust.
 It owns royalty interest in producing wells and development wells.
 It also acquires horizontal natural gas development wells to be drilled to the Marcellus Shale formation.
 The company was founded in March 2010 and is headquartered in Houston, TX.